afondiel/edge-ai-courses/README.md

 # Edge AI Courses

-This repository provides a curated collection of Edge AI courses and resources for every engineer and practitioner of all levels.
+This repository offers a curated collection of Edge AI courses and resources for engineers and practitioners of all levels.

 ### New to Edge AI?